Connolly vows all voices will be heard as she becomes Ireland’s new president

 Catherine Connolly said she will ensure “all voices are represented, heard and valued” as she became the 10th president of Ireland.

+Referencing those she met during the election campaign, she hit out at a “lack of services” for people in Ireland and criticised the neglect of the Irish language.

+Dignitaries from various walks of Irish life attended the ceremony in St Patrick’s Hall at Dublin Castle.

-The independent TD from Galway, who is a former psychologist and barrister, repeated in Irish the Declaration of Office – which was read to her by Chief Justice Donal O’Donnell.
+The independent TD from Galway, who is a former psychologist and barrister, repeated in Irish the Declaration of Office, read to her by Chief Justice Donal O’Donnell.

 Ms Connolly then signed the declaration and was officially declared president.